bondy-io/bondy_docs/docs/about/faq.md

 ### Why does Bondy use an eventually consistent model?

-Because we wanted Bondy to be scaleable and always-on in the cases of inter- and/or intra-datacentre connectivity disruptions.
+Because we wanted Bondy to be scalable and always-on in the cases of inter- and/or intra-datacentre connectivity disruptions.

-We think it is really stupid to design super scaleable and fault-tolerant backend architectures using NoSQL databases, eventually consistency and more sophisticated techniques like CRDTs only to then define a message routing and/or API gateway layer that relies on strong consistency e.g. SQL database.
+We think it is really stupid to design super scalable and fault-tolerant backend architectures using NoSQL databases, eventually consistency and more sophisticated techniques like CRDTs only to then define a message routing and/or API gateway layer that relies on strong consistency e.g. SQL database.
 All the hard work you've done in the backend to provide an always-on system is then hampered by an entry point which is not!

 ## Realms